EduardSchwarzkopf/homelab-proxmox-packer/README.md

    This will create a VM in Proxmox, perform an unattended installation via cloud-init, install any provisioning steps, and convert it to a template.

-4. **Optional: Build specific OS only**
-   Use `-only="ubuntu-220402"` if you have multiple build definitions in Packer configuration.

 ## Secrets & Version Control

 - Do **not** commit `secrets.auto.pkrvars.hcl`.
 It’s in `.gitignore` and should hold sensitive variables such as API tokens.